 Sales of peptides are prohibited with two exceptions: by prescription and through a legal “carve-out” which allows it to be sold for research purposes.
 It is via this legal loophole that peptides are offered online to the general public.

-Depository bank and MasterCard/Visa acquirers are generally resistant to accommodate this market sector due to reputational risk.
+Depository bank and MasterCard/Visa acquirers are generally resistant to accommodate this market sector and other high risk merchants due to reputational risk.
 However, another risk is that merchants in this space are notorious for also offering prohibited substances such as steroids and other shady business practices.
 This puts their financial vendors at risk for complicity.